today, i am thankful for:

 From my day starting off terribly, and me making it all about myself.
 “Why did God choose me?
 Why is this happening to me?
 Me, me, me.”
 It turned into, “Beloved daughter, Martha.
 I chose you to carry this disease so others would know who I am from and through your story.
 I gave you this testimony to share.”
 God’s timing is awesome.

 I am so blessed and so thankful for something negative that has become so positive in my life.
-Truly, “a blessing in disguise.”@2 weeks ago with 1 note
+Truly, “a blessing in disguise.”@1 month ago with 1 note

 A simple reminder that holds a significant volume of meaning.
 If we are empty - empty of love, joy, patience, grace, and/or of any other quality of Christ - we can’t hold it against ourselves to extend those qualities of Christ to others.
 When we are empty of these things, it’s not up to us to fill that void.
 In order to become full again, as Christ followers, we need to allow God to fill that void - to fill that emptiness.